Luxury Vs. Budget: Types Of Body Wash Compared

 Shower gels are thinner and more refreshing, often better for oily skin.
 Body washes are creamier and more moisturizing, better for dry or normal skin.

 Both cleanse effectively—the main difference is texture and hydration level.
-See cleanser vs soap comparison.
+See our cleanser vs soap comparison.

 Is bar soap better than liquid body wash?